thompson-tomo/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 **Status:** ![Development](https://img.shields.io/badge/-development-blue)

-The span describes the establishment of the HTTP connection.
+**Summary:** The span describes the establishment of the HTTP connection.
 It includes the time it takes to resolve the DNS, establish the socket connection, and perform the TLS handshake.

 There is no parent-child relationship between the [*HTTP client request*](/docs/dotnet/dotnet-network-traces.md#http-client-request) and the
 [*HTTP connection setup*]/docs/dotnet/dotnet-network-traces.md(/docs/dotnet/dotnet-network-traces.md#http-connection-setup) spans;